etemesi-ke/ISearch/Search/Doc/BingOptions.md

 ```
   > Do not include a space after the colon in the keywords
-  > Some features are not aailable in all countries/regions
+  > Some features are not available in all countries/regions
 ```